MikroElektronika/mikrosdk_click_v2/clicks/buck19/details.md

 ## Example Description

-> This example demonstrates the use of Buck 19 click board by iterating through the entire output voltage range.
+> This example demonstrates the use of Buck 19 Click board by iterating through the entire output voltage range.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c